thuqining/Storage_Pricing_for_Social_Welfare_Maximization/README.md

-# Storage_Pricing_Social_Welfare_Maximization
+# Locational energy storage bid bounds
-This contains code and data used for the paper: "Chance-Constrained Energy Storage Pricing for Social Welfare Maximization" This paper has been submitted to IEEE Transactions on Energy Markets, Policy and Regulation.
+This contains code and data used for the paper: Qi N, Xu B. Locational energy storage bid bounds for facilitating social welfare convergence.
+IEEE Transactions on Energy Markets, Policy and Regulation.
+2025 Jun 12.

 Briefly, the codes are composed of both storage economic withholding bidding, locational storage bid bounds, and real-time market clearing